bunimar/bunimar/README.md

 ︿︿ Basic DNI stuff.
 If we find you acting weird towards us or you make us uncomfortable, We will hide or block you.

 ︿︿ We have a TT (Touch Trigger).
 Whenever on Safe Server, feel free to approach as we're only there if comfortable.
-Though, if you try to purposely trigger us, we will not hesitate to block you.
+Though, if you try to purposely trigger us, we will block you.

-︿︿ Always feel free to interact unless specified.
-Though we tend to be extremely nervous or may come off as rude
+︿︿ Always feel free to interact just please be cautious when on dni.

 ≽ fandoms ⵌ ! ‹3 . . ☁️
 ╰ ︵ Dreamtale  ,  Undertale and Aus  ,  FNaF , BATIM , 2010 Indie Horror Games ,  Musicals {Hamilton, Ride the Cyclone, SIX, Mean Girls, Heathers}  ,  Vocaloid Songs  ! } ‹3

-📼﹑ıllı ≥ Socials !!! ❱❱ ✦
+📼﹑ıllı ≥ Social !!! ❱❱ ✦

 ⌗ ⸝⸝ 『 @ discord 』︔︉ solstice_dreamscape